zaidonolsen/ParticulateRegister/README.md

 - `DELETE /api/particulates/{id}` - Delete a particulate
 - `GET /api/enums/particulate-types` - Get particulate types
 - `GET /api/enums/detection-statuses` - Get detection statuses

-## Development Notes
-- Enum values are mapped between backend (number) and frontend (string) for user-friendly display.
-- History tracking is automatic on status/type/note changes.
-- UI components are styled for clarity and accessibility.

 ## Assumptions
 - The application is intended as a proof of concept and uses an in-memory database for backend storage.